-Know your money and business funding! most business people understand that there is different lending solutions for their companies, Invoice Factoring being one solution used.
-It is true that invoice factors will lend up to 95% of an invoice value, you should know your money power.
+Know your money and business funding! most business people understand that there is different lending solutions for their companies, business finance being one solution used.
+Comparison sites are nothing new in the UK, but business finance comparison sites are.

 You may also not require the entire advance amount offered to you, so you can take any value up to the amount approved.
 If every sale is to a reliable customer (business-to-business), then you are quite likely to get up to 95% of the invoice value, so know your money !